Make Collaboration Painless With These 11 File Sharing Best Practiceson 28 December 2020

 The rise of consumer file sharing systems like Dropbox overcame some of these problems, but security is still a challenge.
 For example, if you store your files outside the EU, they may not be secure there either.
 Using a file sharing system specifically designed for organisational use, like Glasscubes, addresses these problems.
 However, you can’t just transfer your existing file structure over to a shared system if you want to gain all the advantages of the best online file sharing systems.
 To avoid some basic pitfalls, online file sharing requires a different approach.

-Whether you’ve been using online file sharing for years or you’re just getting into the groove, here are eight best practices to make file sharing online a breeze.
+Whether you’ve been using online file sharing for years or you’re just getting into the groove, here are eleven best practices to make file sharing online a breeze.

 11 File Sharing Best Practices